Untitled-Frontier/moa/README.md

-## Anchor Certificates
+## Painting of Forgotten Souls

-Certificate NFTs for the short story: The Line To Anchor City.
+Paintings of Souls NFTs for the short story: Memories of Atlas.
 All metadata + art is on-chain.

 ### Technicals